ralph-tyrell/ralphtyrell.github.io/README.md

 # Undergraduate Student interested in Computational Chemistry

 ### Education
-Chemistry, BS Expected in 2027
+- BS in Chemistry _Expected in 2027_
-Mathematics, BA Expected in 2027
+- BA in Mathematics _Expected in 2027_
-Italian, Minor Expected in 2027
+- Minor in Italian _Minor Expected in 2027_

 ### Projects
 [Applying Quantum Gravity Approaches in a Mixed Quantum-Classical System](https://github.com/ralph-tyrell/healed-sc-sim)